-When opening a business in UAE, one of the first things an entrepreneur must calculate is the running and initial business setup cost in Dubai.
+When opening a business in UAE, one of the first things an entrepreneur must calculate is the running and initial cost of business setup in Dubai.
 Having an educated estimate and budget for your first year’s anticipated expenses is a necessary step to ensuring the success of your business.

 Ministry approval fees

-According to the World Bank’s Ease of Doing Business 2020 rankings, opening a business in Dubai mainland costs a minimum of AED 34,340.
+According to the World Bank’s Ease of Doing Business 2020 rankings, mainland company formation in Dubai costs a minimum of AED 34,340.
 A number of fees must be paid to governmental departments, including:

 - Department of Economic Development, which include AED 600 (commercial license fee),

 - AED 2,000 (foreign name containing numbers fee),

 - AED 15,000 (general trading license issuing fee),

 - In addition to this, entrepreneurs pay the Dubai Municipality a market fee of AED 3,000, a public waste-related fee of AED 1,000, and a service improvement fee of AED 80.

 For any company investigating how to register a business in Dubai, they would need to budget these initial set up fees into their first year of operations.

 For example, the Dubai Chamber of Commerce charges an AED 1,200 fee, whilst the Ministry of Economy has an AED 3,000 fee.